Scarcity marketing is nothing new, but the big question is, does it actually work?

 If you think about it, the answer to that first question is a fairly obvious yes.
 There have likely been many occasions where you have made a decision based on scarcity marketing.

-So, the big question is how to use it as a tactic and see better results.
+So the big question is how to use it as a tactic to get better results.

 Types of Scarcity Marketing